 - Create an account key

-- Create a secret key
+- Create a user key

 To use the keys to authenticate and authorize your request, include the keys with the request headers:

-|Key name||HTTP Header name||Description|
+|Key name||HTTP header name||Description|

 ||Account-level key assigned to all users of an account|